Search Railroad Sites For:

 The train looking ahead.

-Getting ready to drop down the 2.4 % grade towards Rusk.
+Now our train was getting ready to drop down the 2.4 % grade toward Rusk.

-Railfans were out chasing our steam train on this last day of 2006.
+Railfans were out chasing our train on this last day of 2006.

-A short bridge before we arrived into Rusk.
-We pulled into the station where it was announced that due to a washout the train would be unloaded and pull from the station because the passing track is out of service.
-I detrained and headed for some pictures of our train in Rusk.
+The train crossed a short bridge before we arrived at Rusk.
+We pulled into the station where it was announced that because of a washout, the train would be unloaded and pulled away from the station because the passing track was out of service.
+I detrained and went to take some pictures of our train.

 The train at rest at Rusk.